• S&P 500: 6013.13 -104.39 -1.71%

 Walgreens Lease Structure

-Walgreens stores typically sign 25-year NNN leases without rent price bumps.
-The company has recently signed a number of 75-year leases, however – but after the primary lease term of 25 years, Walgreens has an annual cancellation option.
-In other words, once the first quarter-century has passed, there are 50 one-year renewal options.
+Walgreens stores typically sign 15 - 25 year NNN leases with rent price bumps negotiated on a deal-by-deal basis.
+The company has signed a number of 75-year leases, however – but after the primary lease term of 25 years, Walgreens has periodic cancellation options (varying in length depending on the lease).
+In other words, after the initial 25-year term, the renewal options are already in place.

 Due to the NNN leases that Walgreens favors, landlords are normally not responsible for the maintenance of these properties.
 For that reason, Walgreens can be a great passive-income opportunity for even out-of-state investors who want to generate consistent cash.

 The average cap rate, or capitalization rate, for a Walgreens net lease is 5%.
 Cap rate speaks to a real estate investment’s profitability and return potential.
-Generally, cap rates of 5% to 10% are considered good.
-Walgreens’s 5% cap rate is slightly lower than those of some of its competitors, meaning it’s believed to be a safer investment.
+Generally, cap rates of 5% to 8% are considered good.
+Walgreens’s 6.45% average cap rate is right within that average and they’re believed to be on the safer side when it comes to NNN tenants.

 Why Choose a Net Lease Over a Gross Lease When Investing in Commercial Real Estate?